<<BACK

 In 1972, representatives of the Southeastern Michigan Association of Chiefs of Police asked Mr Lynn Marcy, a graduate of, and former instructor at the Keeler Polygraph Institute, to develop an innovative basic polygraph training programme.
 The first training class was held at the Royal Oak Police Department during the Spring of 1973.
-Since then, the American Institute has continuously provided professional polygraph examiner basic, advanced and specialised training courses to US law enforcement agencies as well as outside of the US, including Canada, Mexico, Singapore, Brunei and Malaysia.
+Since then, the American Institute has continuously provided professional polygraph examiner basic, advanced and specialised training courses to law enforcement and security and intelligence agencies in the US as well as outside of the US, including Canada, Mexico, Singapore, Brunei, Indonesia and Malaysia.

 OVERVIEW OF TRAINING